ADSC-Cloud/resa-drs/README.md

 ![Drs-run](/images/drs-example-c1.jpg)

-Stage-2 Accroding to the topology's configuration file [example.yaml](/conf/example.yaml), where we have "resa.opt.adjust.min.sec: 360", and "resa.opt.adjust.type: 0 (CurrentOpt)", we can see that the Topology's Rebalance Operation is triggered at around the 6th minutes
+Stage-2 Accroding to the topology's configuration file [example.yaml](/conf/example.yaml), where we have "resa.opt.adjust.min.sec: 360", and "resa.opt.adjust.type: 0 (CurrentOpt)", we can see that the Topology's Rebalance Operation is triggered at around the 6th minute:

 ![Rebalance-triggered](/images/drs-example-c2.jpg)